- What is Twitter?

 NOTE: Once an account has been deactivated, there is a very brief period in which we may be able to access account information, including Tweets.
 More information about deactivated accounts is available here.
 Content deleted by account holders (e.g., Tweets) is generally not available.

-We accept requests from U.S. law enforcement to preserve records which constitute potentially relevant evidence in legal proceedings.
+We accept requests from law enforcement to preserve records, which constitute potentially relevant evidence in legal proceedings.
 We will preserve, but not disclose, a temporary snapshot of the relevant account records for 90 days pending service of valid legal process.

-Requests for user account information from U.S. law enforcement should be directed to Twitter, Inc. in San Francisco, California.
-Twitter responds to valid legal process issued in compliance with U.S. law.
+Requests for user account information from law enforcement should be directed to Twitter, Inc. in San Francisco, California or Twitter International Company in Dublin, Ireland.
+Twitter responds to valid legal process issued in compliance with applicable law.

 Non-public information about Twitter users will not be released to law enforcement except in response to appropriate legal process such as a subpoena, court order, or other valid legal process – or in response to a valid emergency request, as described below.

-Requests for the contents of communications (e.g., Tweets, Direct Messages, photos) require a valid search warrant from an agency with proper jurisdiction over Twitter.
+Requests for the contents of communications (e.g., Tweets, Direct Messages, photos) require a valid search warrant or equivalent from an agency with proper jurisdiction over Twitter.

 Yes.
-Twitter's policy is to notify users of requests for their account information, which includes a copy of the request, prior to disclosure unless we are prohibited from doing so (e.g., an order under 18 U.S.C. § 2705(b)).
-Exceptions to prior notice may include exigent or counterproductive circumstances (e.g., emergencies; account compromises).
+Twitter's policy is to notify users of requests for their Twitter or Periscope account information, which includes a copy of the request, as soon as we are able (e.g., prior to or after disclosure of account information) unless we are prohibited from doing so (e.g., an order under 18 U.S.C. § 2705(b)).
+We ask that any non-disclosure provisions include a specified duration (e.g., 90 days) during which Twitter is prohibited from notifying the user.
+Exceptions to user notice may include exigent or counterproductive circumstances, such as emergencies regarding imminent threat to life, child sexual exploitation, or terrorism.

-- Details about what specific information is requested (e.g., basic subscriber information) and its relationship to your investigation;
+- Provide details about what specific information is requested (e.g., basic subscriber information) and its relationship to your investigation;

-- NOTE: Please ensure that the information you seek is not available from our public API.
+- NOTE: Please ensure that the information you seek is not publicly available (e.g., Tweets that are not protected).
 We are unable to process overly broad or vague requests.

-- A valid official email address (e.g., email@example.com) so we may get back in touch with you upon receipt of your legal process.
+- Include a valid official email address (e.g., firstname.lastname@example.org) so we may get back in touch with you upon receipt of your legal process;

 Unless otherwise agreed upon, we currently provide responsive records in electronic format (i.e., text files that can be opened with any word processing software such as Word or TextEdit).

 The records that we produce are self-authenticating.
 Additionally, the records are electronically signed to ensure their integrity at the time of production.
-If you require a declaration, please explicitly note that in your request.
+If you require a declaration, please indicate it in your submission.

-Twitter, Inc. evaluates emergency disclosure requests on a case-by-case basis in compliance with relevant U.S. law (e.g., 18 U.S.C. § 2702(b)(8)).
+Twitter evaluates emergency disclosure requests on a case-by-case basis in compliance with relevant law (e.g., 18 U.S.C. § 2702(b)(8) and Section 8 Irish Data Protection 1988 and 2003).
 If we receive information that provides us with a good faith belief that there is an exigent emergency involving the danger of death or serious physical injury to a person, we may provide information necessary to prevent that harm, if we have it.

-If there is an exigent emergency that involves the danger of death or serious physical injury to a person that Twitter may have information necessary to prevent, law enforcement officers can submit an emergency disclosure request through our web form (the quickest and most efficient method).
+If there is an exigent emergency that involves the danger of death or serious physical injury to a person that Twitter may have information necessary to prevent, law enforcement officers can submit an emergency disclosure request through our Legal Request Submissions site (the quickest and most efficient method).

-Alternatively, you may fax emergency requests to 1-415-222-9958 (faxed requests may result in a delayed response); please include all of the following information:
+NOTE: Faxed (415-222-9958) requests may result in a delayed response.
+Please include all of the following information:

 - Indication on your cover sheet, which must be on law enforcement letterhead, that you're submitting an Emergency Disclosure Request;